s-a-nersisyan/ExhauFS/README.md

       Name of feature selection function from [feature selectors section](#functions-and-classes).

   * `feature_selector_kwargs`
       Object/Dictionary of keyword arguments for feature selector function.
+Usable key is a boolean `use_filtration` that indicates whether to use *Filtration* dataset besides *Training* dataset for the selector function.

   * `preprocessor`
       Name of class for data preprocessing from [sklearn.preprocessing](#https://scikit-learn.org/stable/modules/preprocessing.html).